General Terms and Conditions of Business

 VII.
 Passing of risk, shipping, packing

-1 ) Loading and shipping are be carried out unsecured at the risk of the purchaser.
-We will endeavour to take the wishes and interests of the purchaser regarding shipping method and route into consideration; additional costs incurred as a result – including when delivery is agreed as carriage paid – are at the expense of the purchaser.
-In the case of orders of goods of up to EUR 500.00, we reserve the right to charge shipping costs.
+I. Loading and shipping are be carried out unsecured at the risk of the purchaser.
+We will endeavour to take the wishes and interests of the purchaser regarding shipping method and route into consideration.
+Additional costs incurred as a result – including when delivery is agreed as carriage paid – are at the expense of the purchaser.
+For deliveries of goods up to EUR 1.000,00 we reserve the right to charge shipping costs.

 VIII.
 Reservation of title